China Philharmonic Orchestra

 Its inaugural concert was held on December 16, 2000, conducted by artistic director Long Yu.
-Their first season included the world premiere by Julian Lloyd Webber of the Cello Concerto No. 1 by Philip Glass and the symphonic Beijing opera Women Generals of the Yangs by Du Mingxin, their first commissioned symphonic work.
+Their first season included the world premiere of Philip Glass' Cello Concerto No. 1 performed by Julian Lloyd Webber, and the symphonic Beijing opera Women Generals of the Yangs by Du Mingxin, their first commissioned symphonic work.

-The CPO has performed in some of the top classical music venues in the United States during several world tours, in Taiwan in 2001 as well as many countries, including Japan and Korea in 2002.
-Its most lengthy overseas tour was in 2005 visiting and performing in 25 cities in seven European countries and in North America.
+The CPO has gone on several world tours, performing in some of the top classical music venues in the United States.
+It has also performed in Taiwan in 2001, as well as other countries, such as Japan and Korea in 2002.
+Its most lengthy overseas tour was in 2005, visiting and performing in 25 cities in seven European countries and in North America.

-In 2014 the CPO made its debut at The Proms, on July 19, 2014, playing works by Elgar, Tchaikovsky, Liszt, Qigang Chen (Joie Éternelle) and Mussorgsky.
+The CPO recorded the musical score for the Indonesian film Heart, conducted by Indonesian composer and conductor Aksan Sjuman, at Oasis Studio in Beijing, China.
+It also recorded the score for the 2002 film Hero.

-The CPO will be a performers for music score for the Indonesian film of the 2000s Heart conducted by an Indonesian composer and conductor Aksan Sjuman to records in Oasis studio, Beijing, China.
+The CPO made its debut at The Proms on July 19, 2014, playing works by Elgar, Tchaikovsky, Liszt, Qigang Chen (Joie Éternelle) and Mussorgsky.